hypermedia-app/hypertest/docs/dsl/core/link.md

 <<< @/api-examples/core/link/statement.api

 :::tip
-The will should be dereferenced regardless and any applicable top-level steps will be performed.
+The link should be dereferenced regardless and any applicable top-level steps will be performed.
 :::